bioinformatics-ca/HTG_2021/Module2/Module2_lab.md

 Long reads aligned to a reference genome can be visualized like short reads, but true variants might be hard to find among the noise from increased sequencing error rates in long-read sequencing technologies.
 We will view some reads obtained from Oxford Nanopore sequencing provided by [Miten Jain](https://github.com/mitenjain/NA12878/blob/master/nanopore-human-genome/rel_3_4.md) from the recent publication [Nanopore sequencing and assembly of a human genome with ultra-long reads](https://www.nature.com/articles/nbt.4060).

 Before getting started, **remove the tracks for HCC1143.normal.21.19M-20M.bam (both the alignment track and the coverage track)**.
 We will be using a different reference genome, so these reads will no longer be properly aligned.
-Change the reference genome in the top right corner to **Human (hg38)**.
+Change the reference genome in the top left corner to **Human (hg38)**.
 If this option isn't available you will need to download it.
 Selct *More*, then scroll down and select *Human hg38*.

 ### Data for long reads: